tsipkens/aubos/README.md

 3. Finally, the **Camera** class is used to output the ray positions and directions for a pinhole camera, which established a framework by which to expand this representation to include other effects (e.g., lens aberration).

 We refer the reader to individual functions and class definitions for use and more information.

+## Tutorial

+This codebase can be used for three purposes, such that this tutorial has three components.

+### 1. Visualizing the ARAP transforms

+Sipkens et al. (2021) introduced a new transform that allows for arbtirary ray directions for deflectometry.
+This code includes tools to visualize and compare these transforms directly, relying on the functions tin the **transforms** package.

+This is demonstrated in `main_transform`.

+### 2. Forward problem: Computing deflection fields

+This is demonstrated in `main_aso`.

+### 3. Inverse problem: Computing refractive index fields

+This is demonstrated in `main_compare*`, which compares multiple inversion techniques.

 ## Description